March 10th, 2020 by Fix Auto USA

 The best way to make sure teens remember is to begin educating them about the importance of seat belt safety before they start driving.
 For example:

 - Promote awareness by making sure your teens see you put on a seat belt every time you get in the car.

 - Reinforce good behavior by making sure they are buckled up before putting the vehicle into gear.

 - Constantly talk about how seat belts reinforce safety while in the car.

 It is up to you as a parent to enforce that your teen driver is buckling up, be adamant about it, and don’t let them get away if you catch them without a seat belt.

 Seat Belt Laws by State

 In some states, not wearing a seat belt is subject to primary enforcement.
-This means law enforcement officers to stop you and write a ticket if they observe you not wearing a seat belt.
-Other states consider it a secondary enforcement, in which case police officers can only write a seatbelt violation ticket if they stop you for another primary violation, such as running a red light or speeding.
-Either way, the easiest way to avoid penalty is by always wearing your seat belt.
+That means law enforcement officers can stop you and write a ticket if they observe you not wearing a seat belt.
+Other states consider it as a secondary enforcement, in which case police officers can only write a seatbelt violation ticket if they stop you for another primary violation, such as running a red light or speeding.
+Either way, the easiest way to avoid a penalty is by always wearing your seat belt.

 It only takes a few seconds to buckle up.
-Do it every time you get in a moving vehicle, make sure it fits properly, and get safely to where you want to go.
+Do it every time you get in a moving vehicle, make sure it fits properly, and get to where you want to go safely.
 The life you save could be your own.

 This blog post was contributed by Fix Auto San Francisco – South of Market, a leading industry expert and collision repair shop servicing the Southern San Francisco neighborhoods including Mission Bay, Rincon Hill, and South Beach areas.